-Vehicle CO2 characteristic curve: low, medium and high speed driving definitions (Illustrated for OVC-HEV vehicles) except N2 category vehicles that are equipped with a device limiting vehicle speed to 90 km/h)
+Vehicle CO2 characteristic curve: low, medium and high speed definitions (Illustrated for OVC-HEV vehicles)

+4.4.2.
 Low/and high speed windows (for analysis with 3-phase WLTP)

 The windows shall be categorised into low and high speed bins according to their average speed.